wethod/learning-center-source/content/finance/index.md

 3. Open the travel request.

-4. Access each of the travel categories requested for further details.
-Scroll down to the bottom, insert the total cost and upload reservations or travel tickets.
-Repeat this with each of the travel categories requested.
+4. Access to the travel category (i.e. train, flight, accommodation) for further details.

+5. Scroll down to the "Travel Office" section at the bottom.

+6. Insert the cost of travel or accomodation

+7. Specify a payment method (if needed)

+8. Upload reservations or travel tickets.

+9. Repeat steps 5 to 8 for each of the travel categories that has a travel request.

-5. Click *Save* from the top right corner of the sidebar.
+10. Click *Save* on the top right corner of the sidebar.

-6. When all the reservations are completed and uploaded, click "Submit reservation".
+11. When all the reservations are completed and uploaded, click "Submit reservation".

-7. An email with the booking confirmation will be sent to the person who made the travel request.
+12. An email with the booking confirmation will be sent to the person who made the travel request.

 Who made the travel request will receive a booking confirmation email, with the link to download booking and reservation materials.

-Download travel bookings and reservations:
+### Download travel bookings and reservations:

 If you received a travel booking confirmation email you might be able to download your travel ticket or reservation.

-Only the travel categories that are circled (view image below) have reservations or tickets available to download.
+Only circled travel categories (view image below) have reservations or tickets available to download.

 {{< img-center src="/uploads/2021/01/07/travel_booked.png" >}}

+Click on the travel category icon and choose the files you want to download.

+or

 1. Open the travel request's details.